skip to main content

 Plans and pricing: AT&T vs. Optimum

 AT&T is best known for its fiber plans—which are extremely fast and affordable—but it also has DSL and fixed wireless plans that are better for rural customers.
 Optimum’s cable and fiber plans deliver speeds similar to AT&T’s fiber plans.
-Introductory prices are lower than AT&T’s, but they jump much higher after a year of service.
+Introductory prices are lower than AT&T’s, but match AT&T in year two.
+By year three, Optimum raises prices another $15 per month, making AT&T the better deal.

 AT&T plans and pricing